IvantheGreatMaker/CS146/README.md

 High level overview

-chech if the nodes is null(or equivlant) exit if no children exit
+if the nodes is null(or equivlant) exit if no children exit